Weather of 2010: January 12–14

-Both the National Beef Association and National Farmers' Union Scotland asked for the Scottish Government to help rebuild steadings, which in some cases are not covered by insurance.
 Heavy snowfall continued for a second day in Aberdeenshire, Aberdeen and Rutland.

 A further 5 to 10 cm of snow fell across the UK during the midday of January 12, including Stafford in Staffordshire.
 Many schools were once again closed across England and Wales.
 There were many road accidents and closures; the M25 motorway was down to one lane between Leatherhead and Reigate whilst roads stretching right across southern Great Britain were untreated causing havoc for commuters.
 Gatwick and Birmingham airports were closed and many flights were delayed at Heathrow.

-During January 13, the weather system continued north affecting much of Northern England before reaching Scotland.

-Eight of Oxfordshire's 33,000-volt electricity substations, which were situated in Kennington, Kidlington, Wheatley, Wantage, Deddington, Eynsham, Berinsfield and Cholsey, near Wallingford failed apparently due to an electrical overload, causing several local blackouts; later saboteurs were officially blamed in the damage, and not an overload or mechanical failure as initially thought, according to Oxford Mail.
-The only way into the Wye Valley on the 13th, was by snow plough, tractor or quad bike.
-Teachers and parents helped dig out Princes Risborough School as about 6 inches of snow falls across Buckinghamshire and Oxfordshire, according to Bicester Advertiser and Bucks Herald newspaper.
-Peter Cornal of Royal Society for the Prevention of Accidents and Principal Jonathan Johnson of Aylesbury Vale Academy both warned people not to skate on Watermead Lake in Buckinghamshire.

 A picture of Banbury road's pot-holes during 2010.
 The Banbury Cake and the Banbury Review newspapers did an exposé on the weather-induced potholes during the second week of January 2010.
-They were filled in by May 2010, due to media pressure.
+They were filled in by May 2010 after media pressure.
 The filled-in one is from 2011.

+During January 13, the weather system continued north affecting much of Northern England before reaching Scotland.
 On January 14, southerly to south-easterly winds brought bands of snow to northern parts of Britain.
-An inch of snow fell in Glasgow with further accumulations in areas outside the other towns and cities.
-Travel was disrupted somewhat.

 About 440 Welsh schools were either fully or partially closed on Thursday the 14th.
 The English snowfall began to ease on the 14th and the British government ordered an inquiry into the road salt and grit shortage scandal crisis, travel disruption and the poor handling of the disaster by various British companies and agencies.
+As the thaw took hold in the UK and France, rain began to fall across the UK.